 About Millbrook Power

 The power generation plant would be situated within Rookery South Pit and would cover an area of approximately 20 acres.
-Subject to a Capacity Market contract and financing, the power station would enter commercial operation as early as 2022.
+The power station would enter commercial operation and could be operational subject to capacity market contracts in the early-to-mid 2020s.
 Millbrook Power plant will have the capacity to generate up to 299 MW, providing enough instant electricity to power 150,000 households.
 It will operate as a ‘peaking plant’ generating electricity at times when the country’s need is greatest.

 Detailed technical and environmental studies were carried out in 2013/14.
 A series of public exhibitions were held in 2014 to share details of the project and receive feedback from people living in the local area.
 In addition, the project team have met local councillors a number of times to discuss plans and have provided local residents in the area with updates on the project and the planning process.
 Improvements to aspects of the project were made as a result of local dialogue.